WPChill/strong-testimonials/readme.txt

 = Properties =

-Take advantaged of the incredible <a href="https://strongtestimonials.com/pricing/" rel="friend" title="Strong Testimonials">Strong Testimonials Premium Properties</a> to personalize default testimonial attributes such as labels, permalink structure, icons and more.
+Take advantaged of the incredible <a href="https://strongtestimonials.com/pricing/" title="Strong Testimonials">Strong Testimonials Premium Properties</a> to personalize default testimonial attributes such as labels, permalink structure, icons and more.
 Example: you are not a fan of calling your product reviews testimonials?
 Then use this extension to replace the default text (testimonials) with another one such as reviews or ratings.
 There is also the possibility of replacing the quote icon with another one you like - you have over 100 different icons to choose from.

 = Advanced Views =

-Customize your testimonials further than the default star rating value with the <a href="https://strongtestimonials.com/pricing/" rel="friend" title="Strong Testimonials">Strong Testimonials Premium Advanced Views</a> Extension.
+Customize your testimonials further than the default star rating value with the <a href="https://strongtestimonials.com/pricing/" title="Strong Testimonials">Strong Testimonials Premium Advanced Views</a> Extension.
 With this extension you will have even more features for your views.
 You can create an unlimited number of views.
 For example, one view to display your testimonials, another view for the testimonial submission form, another view for a slideshow widget.

 = Captcha =

 Protection for spam is something all websites need.
-The <a href="https://strongtestimonials.com/pricing/" rel="friend" title="Strong Testimonials">Strong Testimonials Captcha</a> extension protects and keeps your testimonials spam free.
+The <a href="https://strongtestimonials.com/pricing/" title="Strong Testimonials">Strong Testimonials Captcha</a> extension protects and keeps your testimonials spam free.
 You can add javascript honeypots or Google reCAPTCHA which uses advanced risk analysis techniques to tell humans and bots apart.
 Using this extension gives you the possibility of choosing from multiple reCAPTCHA versions to better suit your site needs.

 ### Style